ckinkeldey/sdm-analysis/README.md

 that the visualization techniques we used had different impact on spatial decision making of the participants.

-This repository contains the code for the interactive prototype used in the study.
-In a road network shown in the map the user chooses a road by selecting road elements.
-The prototype was created using the [d3.js library](http://d3js.org/, "d3.js library").
+This repository contains the code for analysis of the collected data.